anand-mukul/anand-mukul/README.md

 ## 🌱 About Me

 Hey there!
-I'm [Your Name], a curious college student diving deep into the world of technology.
+I'm Mukul Anand, a curious college student diving deep into the world of technology.
 I’m passionate about coding, learning new things, and building cool projects.

 ```python
 class AboutMe: